warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 # Connect to the server
 client.connect()

+# 2. Creating a database within the service instance.

-# Create a fresh instance of the database.
+# Create an instance of the database.
 myDatabaseDemo = client.create_database(databaseName)

 # Check that the database now exists.